SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 If there is no external initialization, then there are three levels of severity 0..2 with the names "Info", "Warning", and "Error".
-The default severity is "Error" (2) with a failure threshold of 2.
+The default severity is "Error" (2) with a failure threshold of 2 ("Error").

 By default annotations do not have a severity, that is a property of the :code:`Errata`.
 However a severity can be added to an annotation.
-This has no effect on the severity of the :code:`Errata` and is intended purely for display and filtering.
-The latter can be done by adjusting the value of :code:`swoc::Errata::FILTER_SEVERITY`.
+If this is done the the severity of the :code:`Errata` is updated to that severity if it is larger (more severe) than the current severity.
+Annotations can be filtered by adjusting the value of :code:`swoc::Errata::FILTER_SEVERITY`.
 If a severity is provided with an annotation (via some variant of the :code:`note` method) then this is checked against :code:`FILTER_SEVERITY` and if it is less than that the annotation is not added.
 This enables an application to dynamically control the verbosity of errors without changing how they are generated.
+The :code:`Errata` serverity is updated as appropriate even if the annotation is discarded.

 Examples
 ========